OS2mo/os2mo/docs/src/guides/tests.md

 			- lora/
 			- etc.

-There exists a frontend testsuite, however it's unused at the current moment.
+There exists a frontend test suite for Vue, however, its end-to-end part is unused at the current moment.

 ### Best practices